qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

 Then type::

  sudo apt-get update
- sudo apt-get install qgis, python-qgis
+ sudo apt-get install qgis python-qgis

 If you want the GRASS plugin make sure to install the optional package::